 Maybe, just maybe it was time to accept the fact – I really suck at sandboarding!

 Ego crushed, tailbone throbbing, I didn’t even have the heart to go down the 100m dune the easy way – sledding, something that takes almost no skill!
 I had tried it on a smaller dune in between sandboarding and while I used to feel the need for speed, I kept thinking Whoa!
 I’m going way too fast!
 And yeah, for the second time in less than 10 minutes, I was reminded that sand doesn’t melt in your mouth like snow does.
 The dunes in Namibia made me realize that maybe I should stick to the snow.

 My Verdict About Sandboarding

-I wish I could say that I enjoyed sandboarding, but I didn’t.
+I wish I could say that I had an adrenaline experience sandboarding, but I didn’t.
 Had I been good at it, I’m positive I would have loved it!
-Em, one of the girls in our group rocked it.
+Em, one of the girls in our group rocked the sandboarding experience.
 So much so that she boarded all the way down the 100m dune – WITHOUT falling!

 Needless to say, she loved it!
 I wanted to hate her, but she was just too damn nice!
 But I will admit feeling just a wee bit envious of her innate talent.
 No one likes sucking at something – especially when it’s something you think you’ll be good at it.
 No need to remind me of my illogical reasoning!

 But I got over it…..well mostly.
-Instead, I choose to focus on all the experiences that I was grateful for in Namibia – like feeding cheetahs, or being this close to a herd of elephants, stalking lions on a night safari, learning how to survive in the Namibian bush.
+Instead, I choose to focus on all the brilliant experiences that I was grateful for in Namibia – like feeding cheetahs or being this close to a herd of elephants, stalking lions on a night safari, and learning how to survive in the Namibian bush.
 And after a bit of time, even for sandboarding.
-I’ll admire the dunes in Namibia for afar.
+I’ll admire the dunes in Namibia from afar.
 I realized that you don’t have to be good at something to appreciate the experience.